dingo/api/readme.md

 		}]);
 	});

-When using controllers you can use the `protect` and `unprotect` methods from within your constructor:
+When using controllers you can use the `protect` and `unprotect` methods from within your constructor.

 	class UsersController extends Controller {